polarmobile/polar.paywall.publisher/README.md

 For Client Errors (400-series) and Server Errors (500-series), an error report should be returned.
 Note that some error messages will be returned to the client as printable text.
-It is up to the publisher to ensure the quality of these messages.
+It is up to the publisher to ensure the quality of the content of these messages.

 ### Error Reports ###